plainblack/ving/ving/docs/subsystems/utils.md

 A way to throw standardized errors through-out ving.

+### range

+Create an array of numbers to iterate over.

 ### rest

 A bunch of utilities that provide glue between Nuxt's rest system and Ving's records.